2006 Cincinnati Bengals season: Carson Palmer's rehab

-Exceeding expectations Carson Palmer was able to play on his reconstructed ligaments in only 8 months.
+Exceeding expectations, Carson Palmer was able to play on his reconstructed ligaments in only 8 months.
 There was a minor controversy when it appeared that Marvin Lewis wanted Carson Palmer to play in the preseason earlier than Carson said.
 The controversy was dismissed by Lewis as miscommunication and sensationalism by the media.
-Carson's fame was boosted by a favorable interview with Sports Illustrated documenting his recovery progress.
+Carson's fame was boosted by a favorable interview with Sports Illustrated which documented his recovery progress.

 Legal troubles

-During the 2006 offseason and season, nine different Bengals players were either arrested or suspended for their actions off the playing field.
+During the 2006 off season and season, nine different Bengals players were either arrested or suspended.
 The sports media wrote extensively on the legal woes and character questions of some of the Bengals players.
 The media also commonly noted that the 2006 Bengals had more arrests than wins.
-The following is a list: